SociallyKent/LOVE2D-commands/README.md

 as well as - standard + non-standard lua
 | arg, coroutine, bit (bit32), debug, io, math, os, package, string, table

 While creating a game using LOVE; desired to note things down.
-Figured I should share them for anyone.
+Figured they should be shared for everyone.
 * Some custom general scripts later on.